 Everyone has ambitions.
 Everyone has goals.
 Everyone has dreams.
 There is no denying that.
 The intriguing part is that we don’t always attain everything that we want.
 Do we lack the skills?
 Do we lack the willpower?
 Are we aiming too high?
 The truth is, we lack the discipline necessary to do what it is that we want to do.
-If we want to be free enough to live the life that it is we want to live because in the words of former Navy SEAL, Jocko Willink, discipline equals freedom.
+If we want to be free enough to live the life that we want to live we need more discipline because in the words of former Navy SEAL, Jocko Willink, discipline equals freedom.

 Now, some might be thinking that that’s a conundrum because of the personal definition of freedom in your heads or the idea of freedom you have.
 Usually, this equates to picturing a person who literally does whatever they want to at any given time, but they don’t necessarily have freedom because they are more than likely putting off the responsibilities that they should be fulfilling.
 In reality, freedom can be thought of as “doing as you please”, but the only way we can do that guilt free is by fulfilling our responsibilities, and that indeed takes discipline.

 The first example of freedom is that leisure or that rest that we all yearn for.
 Before we can get to that, we must tackle our objectives for the day.
 I’d like to think that most people have some sort of “to-do” list each day, whether it’s personal or work related.
 With that being said, there is a lot of interference that can get in the way of completing that list.
-Some of these things can include unforeseen work tasks, breaking news in our lives or the world, text messages, and social media to name several, but interference can really be thought of as anything that diverts our focused attention away from the tasks we want to accomplish.
+Some of these things can include unforeseen work tasks, breaking news in our lives or the world, text messages, and social media, to name several.
+Interference can really be thought of as anything that diverts our focused attention away from the tasks we want to accomplish.
 Without our attention being focused in the right direction, we will not be able to accomplish everything that we want.
 Period.
-If our focused attention is used for accomplishment versus distraction, we’ll be able to get more done and have less negative emotion.
+If our focused attention is used for accomplishment versus distraction, we’ll be able to get more done and have less difficult emotions.
 You ever notice you feel guilty, shameful, and anxious when you don’t do what you said you would?
 Yeah, me too.
 It’s human nature.
 It can be attributed to the fact we know we are not living up to our potential.
-What we COULD be, but we chose NOT to be.
+We could be living up to who we COULD be, but we chose NOT to.
 We’ll also be able to genuinely enjoy the leisure knowing that there’s nothing else that needs to be done that day, so our attention can be focused on relaxing and recharging, which everyone desperately needs each day because of how exhausting life can be.

 The second example of freedom is that we’ll have more freedom from certain thoughts or emotions.
 When we are undisciplined with our actions, our thoughts and emotions often follow suit.
-I am not advising or advocating that you bottle your thoughts or emotions because that could lead to high levels of negative emotional responses, such as depression or anxiety.
-The better option for us all is to have our actions be in direct correlation with our thoughts and emotions.
+I am not advising or advocating that you bottle your thoughts or emotions because that could lead to high levels of emotional responses, such as depression or anxiety.
+The better option for all of us is to have our actions be in direct correlation with our thoughts and emotions.
 Think about how you feel and think after you finish something you said you were going to do.
 It can even be as trivial as washing the dishes.
 The completion of any micro-goal or even a macro-goal instantly releases dopamine and serotonin.
-Dopamine and serotonin are neurotransmitters that are thought of as the body and brain’s “reward and pleasure system”.
+Dopamine and serotonin are neurotransmitters that are thought of as the body and brain “reward and pleasure system”.
 They send messages from the brain to the body that leave you feeling accomplished and confident.
-Therefore, when we engage in meaningful tasks, we feel more “fulfilled” because the tasks hold value and it is showing us that we too have value.
-When we stay disciplined and accomplish what we set out to do, we’ll be free from negative emotions and thoughts, and they’ll be replaced by more positive emotions and thoughts.
+Therefore, when we engage in meaningful tasks, we feel more “fulfilled” because the tasks hold value and that shows us that we too have value.
+When we stay disciplined and accomplish what we set out to do, we’ll be free from difficult emotions and thoughts, and they’ll be replaced by more positive emotions and thoughts.